ud39/frontend-mentor/README.md

 # Challenges from frontendmentor.io solved by me

-This is my repo for Front-End Mentor Challenges
+This is my repo for front-end mentor challenges

-Solutions are being solved using only Javascript, CSS and semantic HTML.
+solutions are being solved using only JavaScript, CSS and semantic HTML.